AkzoNobel Modern Slavery Statement

 This statement has been published in accordance with the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act.
-It sets out the steps taken by Akzo Nobel N.V. and its subsidiaries, for and on behalf of all reporting entities within the AkzoNobel Group, up to December 31, 2017, to prevent modern slavery in its business and supply chain.
+It sets out the steps taken by Akzo Nobel NV and its subsidiaries, for and on behalf of all reporting entities within the AkzoNobel Group, up to December 31, 2019, to prevent modern slavery in its business and supply chain.

-At AkzoNobel, we understand that through our roles as employer, manufacturer, business partner and member of many communities, we can potentially directly and indirectly impact the lives of millions of people.
-While we are committed to making a positive impact through our products and our community programs, we are aware of the potential negative impact we might cause, contribute to or be linked to.
+Slavery, servitude, forced labor, and human trafficking (modern slavery as defined in the UK ModernSlavery Act 2015) are infringements of human rights that have a profound, negative impact on people's lives.
+AkzoNobel has a zero-tolerance approach to modern slavery of any kind.
+We define modern slavery within AkzoNobel to include child labor, debt bondage, forced labor, human trafficking, servitude, slavery, and slavery-like practices.
+At AkzoNobel, we understand that through our roles as an employer, manufacturer, business partner, and member of many communities, we can potentially, directly and indirectly, impact the lives of millions of people.
+While we are committed to making a positive impact through our products and our community programs, we are aware of the potential negative impact we might cause, contribute to, or be linked to.
 We recognize our responsibility to respect the human rights of all stakeholders across our value chain and are committed to actively and systematically assess (potential) human rights impacts and take action where needed to ensure our impacts on people's lives are as positive as possible.

 Our business and supply chains